Blog – Posted on Monday, May 20

 While the books above are targeted at readers older readers, kids have plenty to choose from as well.
 Here are some great examples of dragon books for younger fans:

 14. Puff the Magic Dragon by Peter Yarrow and Lenny Lipton

-Adapted from the timeless song by Peter, Paul, and Mary (which is definitely not about marijuana), this picture book brings the land of Honalee to life with beautiful illustrations by painter Eric Puybaret.
+Adapted from the timeless song by Peter, Paul, and Mary, this picture book brings the land of Honalee to life with beautiful illustrations by painter Eric Puybaret.
 Packaged in a lovely felt case, the hardcover edition also comes with an exclusive CD containing the original song and a bunch of new ones too.
 How’s that for multimedia!